lannah2/ai-for-the-arts/README.md

 ## Task: Write about your Goals for the End of the Course.

-By the end of this course, I would like to obtain a sufficient level of understanding on the main principles within Artificial Intelligence and its History.
+By the end of this course, I would like to obtain a sufficient level of understanding on the main principles within **Artificial Intelligence** and its History.

-I would also like to expand my knowledge on the concept of machine learning, and how it utilises data in order to function.
+I would also like to expand my knowledge on the concept of **machine learning**, and how it utilises data in order to function.

-Furthermore, I would like to accquire the ability to comprehend different types of AI models and how to use them in a project.
+Furthermore, I would like to accquire the ability to comprehend different types of **AI models** and how to use them in a project.

-I aim to obtain a deeper understadning of the language utilised in Python Coding, and develop the foundations and skills required to construct a portfolio which demonstrates such code.
+I aim to obtain a deeper understadning of the language utilised in **Python Coding**, and develop the foundations and skills required to construct a portfolio which demonstrates such code.

 ## Task: Create a bulleted list of goals
 - Develop a greater understanding of the history of AI